-Recording and Live Streaming Policy: The primary purpose of this policy is to state acceptable and unacceptable use of audio and video recording and live-streaming at the Peabody Institute.
+Peabody Institute Recording and Live Streaming Policies – Copyright and Appropriate Use: The primary purpose of this policy is to state acceptable and unacceptable use of audio and video recording and live-streaming concerts and events at the Peabody Institute.

 Any individual student or group that solicits funding from outside sources ( i.e. businesses, corporations, foundations, individuals) for Peabody affiliated purposes must submit all requests to the Office of Student Affairs for review and approval.
 The Office of Student Affairs will in turn work with the Office of External Relations to review any use of the Peabody name as well as the list of potential donors, in order to avoid any conflict of interest or potential legal and IRS related concerns.

 Identification cards must be worn at all times by all members of the Peabody community and must be shown upon request to any Institute official or representative.
 There are no exceptions to this safety rule.
 Identification cards are issued to new students at registration.
 After that time, they may be obtained at the Campus Security Office, Monday through Friday between 8:00 am and 2:30 pm.